changxinw/CompassR/README.md

 ```

 ## Tutorial
-Here, we provide three examples for using CompassR from tissue level, celltype level, and single-sample level.
+In our [vignettes](https://changxinw.github.io/CompassR/), we provide three examples for using CompassR from tissue level, celltype level, and single-sample level.

 1. **Tissue level:**
 Please go the the [Myh6 Regulation in Heart](https://changxinw.github.io/CompassR/articles/tissue_example.html) for tissue-level example.